Lew is an American expat living in Honduras. A former gold assayer, he is now a photographer and conservator of Central American culture.

 The value of the semi-precious stone and the labor involved should make these far more expensive than the nominal charge of the artisans.
 For their beauty and sentimental value, they can be priceless.

 Modern Mayas also sculpt figures from the same type of stone used by their ancestors, a hardened volcanic ash composition called "tuff."
 This stone makes some very realistic and convincing replicas of ancient carvings.

 Modern Mayan Clay

 Modern descendants of the ancient Mayas also like to work in clay, fashioning earthenware items reminiscent of their ancestors.
-Much of the clay work is modern, and is not meant to be exact copies of authentic Mayan artifacts.
+Much of the clay work is modern and is not meant to be an exact copy of authentic Mayan artifacts.
 Some, however, are exquisitely made, even using local clay and the actual natural organic and mineral dyes used long ago, and are intended to be as near the originals as possible.

 Some ceramic pieces are painted in the ancient style and fired in the same clay or stone kilns.
 A few artisans even go as far as to bury the pieces in the ground for several months or years.
 When they emerge, it is almost impossible to determine their actual age, and a small number are passed off on the black market as actual artifacts, or sold to would-be unscrupulous tourists at inflated prices.